t1/deployer/README.md

 OTOH, The Deployer tries to keep away from container specifics, so the configuration files you'll write should run on any JEE container The Deployer supports.
 I must admit that this is rather academic at the moment, given that only JBoss 7+ is currently supported, but it may prove worth trying to keep extensibility in mind.

+Configuration quickly grows unwieldy.
+So it's all about reducing it to the essential, driving repetition out.

 ## 1-Minute-Tutorial